ardyutama/gigih-homework/README.md

 Spotify Playlist Project

-Spotify playlist project is web-based application that you can add song and make a new playlist with your own.
+Spotify Playlist Project is web-based application that you can add song and make a new playlist with your own.

 Feature :
 - Create Playlist